neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 The description is matter of fact.

+Now the description,

-Now the description quote, We all sat down again, withdrawn into ourselves, and Lunik went wild again.
+> We all sat down again, withdrawn into ourselves, and Lunik went wild again.
+>

-Unable to calm him, we thought we would go mad.
+> Unable to calm him, we thought we would go mad.
+>

-Suddenly as though struck by lightning, my brother-in-law bolted from his seat and wrapped a hand around his son's tender neck as if to stifle his cries.
+> Suddenly as though struck by lightning, my brother-in-law bolted from his seat and wrapped a hand around his son's tender neck as if to stifle his cries.
+>

-Instead, the boy's eyes rolled in their sockets, his tongue protruded, and he fell silent.
+> Instead, the boy's eyes rolled in their sockets, his tongue protruded, and he fell silent.
+>

-His father knew exactly where to squeeze.
+> His father knew exactly where to squeeze.
+>

-He, like me, was a doctor.
+> He, like me, was a doctor.
+>

-When he finally let go of his son's throat, the boy was lifeless.
+> When he finally let go of his son's throat, the boy was lifeless.
+>

-I took his hand and felt no pulse.
+> I took his hand and felt no pulse.
+>

-His father left him, covered his son's face with a blanket, seated himself in a corner, and began to tear his hair.
+> His father left him, covered his son's face with a blanket, seated himself in a corner, and began to tear his hair.
+>

-"I am forever recursed as the murderer of my son," he mumbled, "but I spared him much more suffering.
+> "I am forever recursed as the murderer of my son," he mumbled, "but I spared him much more suffering.
+>

-At least I didn't let him die at the hands of the murderers."
+> At least I didn't let him die at the hands of the murderers."

-End quote.

 It's a situation where if one can't get their mind around the enormity of the Holocaust in the macro sense, we can all sort of sit there and just shake our heads and try to imagine what the individual story of simply one group of people in a micro sense found themselves confronted with, and then for the rest of their lives, living with.